arushidhillon/CS370/README.md

 ### Description

-The Emory Research Hub is a group project aimed at creating a sophisticated and user-friendly website that serves as a centralized platform connecting Emory University students with research labs on campus.
+The Emory Research is a group project aimed at creating a sophisticated and user-friendly website that serves as a centralized platform connecting Emory University students with research labs on campus.
 This innovative tool facilitates seamless collaboration between students and faculty, streamlining the process of discovering and engaging in cutting-edge research opportunities within various disciplines.

 ## 🎥 Demo Video